-When the server is updated consider to update some tools on the clients, too.
-Updating salt-minion, Zypper, and other related management package on clients is not a strict requirement, but it is a best practice in general.
+When the server is updated consider updating some tools on the clients, too.
+Updating Salt-minion, zypper, and other related management package on clients is not a strict requirement, but it is a best practice in general.
 For example, a maintenance update on the server might introduce a major new Salt version.
-Then minions will continue to work but might experience problems later on.
-To avoid this always update the salt-minion package when available.
-SUSE makes sure that salt-minion can always be updated safely.
+Then Salt clients continue to work but might experience problems later on.
+To avoid this always update the Salt-minion package when available.
+SUSE makes sure that Salt-minion can always be updated safely.